Intensive Outpatient Treatment

 What about going to a detox or inpatient substance abuse treatment program?
 Once a person completes detox and an inpatient treatment program from alcohol or drug abuse, the chances of ongoing abstinence or even recovery are greatly improved by following with intensive outpatient for 3 or more months.
 Most hospitals and residential treatment centers strongly recommend an intensive outpatient aftercare program.

 How do I get started?
 The groups are “open” which means you may start at almost any time.
-The IOP has a recommended capacity of 12 clients.
+The IOP has a recommended capacity of 12-14 clients per counselor.
 When groups get larger, we have the staff and space to provide services to divide the groups into smaller numbers of clients.
 To get started, call First Step today and schedule an intake and orientation appointment.
 You will be able to start within a day or two of the initial phone call.
 First Step is usually able to see clients within 24 hours and you can start at the very next scheduled group if you choose.